 Trail difficulties range from easy (green) to difficult (black) and are appropriate for every level of skier from beginner to expert.
 People of all ages and abilities use these trails (toddlers to retirees) for fun and fitness.
 Every trail junction is marked with a trail map—it’s almost impossible to get lost—and benches are placed at appropriate spots along the trails for those needing a short break or a place to sit while enjoying a snack or the wonderful views.

 New, Expanded Trail System

-The trail system at Chief Joseph Ski Area has been significantly expanded over the past few years, to include not only the 13+ miles (22.3 kilometers) of traditional classic-style trails, but 19+ miles (30.6 kilometers) of multi-use trails appropriate for skate skiing, dog sledding, snow shoeing, fat-tire biking, and snowmobiling.
+The trail system at Chief Joseph Ski Area has been significantly expanded over the past few years, to include not just traditional classic-style trails.
+There are now 13+ miles (22.3 kilometers) of trails groomed for skate and classic skiing, and 19+ miles (30.6 kilometers) of multi-use trails appropriate for skiing, dog sledding, snow shoeing, fat-tire biking, and snowmobiling.
 Employing the services of Lost Trail’s PistenBully to groom the trails will ensure that, as long as the pass receives snow, the entire system will remain in the best condition possible during the entire season, December 1st to April 15th.